BBVA/apicheck/docs/source/home/internals.rst

 Type definition
 +++++++++++++++

-The type used in apicheck is a direct copy of the type definition of open api 3 specification.
+The type used in ``API-Check`` is a direct copy of the type definition of OpenAPI 3 specification.
-Every item can be defined as an open api type.
-You can use also some custom type created for apicheck.
-One of this is dictionary, that looks like:
+Every item can be defined as an OpenAPI type.
+You can use custom types created for ``API-Check`` also.
+One of the allowed types is *dictionary*, that looks like:

 .. code-block:: yaml